cpageler93/christoph.pageler.me/_posts/2018-08-22-use-spm-for-ios-projects.markdown

 end
 {% endhighlight %}

 Update your dependencies using `rake dependencies`.
-From this point on, the export of the archive worked for me and i hope yours will work as well.
+From this point on, the export of the archive worked for me and I hope yours will work as well.

 For uploads to AppStore Connect you may have to set `CURRENT_PROJECT_VERSION` in your Build Settings.